Back to blog

 Is it possible to scrape Wikipedia?

-You can gather publicly available information from Wikipedia with automated solutions, such as proxies or web scraping infrastructure, such as Oxylabs’ Web Scraper API or a custom-built scraper.
+How to scrape Wikipedia?
+You can gather publicly available information from Wikipedia with the help of a proxy server or web scraping infrastructure, such as Oxylabs' Web Scraper API or a custom-built Wiki scraper.

 Can you legally scrape Wikipedia?